 whats bad – expensive, quite a big heel, rubber lugs could wear down with constant concrete use, all that rubber can be a tad too grippy for asphalt

-The Kayanos shoes are for wider feet.
+The Kayano shoes from Asics are for wider feet.
 Aimed at runners primarily this a good all-rounder for disc golf courses as they fair well on a multitude of surfaces, dirt, grass, wooded trails, concrete and even asphalt.